Ellard A. Walsh: Post active military service

 Walsh remained the Minnesota Adjutant General until his retirement from the military in 1949 at age 62.

 In 1943, while the National Guard was fully engaged in the war effort, Lieutenant General Lesley J. McNair, commanding general, Army Ground Forces and other leaders of the regular Army met to develop plans that would determine the role of the National Guard after the war.
 The initial plan was developed without any input from Guard leadership.
 Walsh became aware of this activity, rallied political and public support for the Guard, and even used his personal funds to ensure the Guard would play a continued and key role in the military readiness of the country.

 Walsh was appointed to a second term as president of the National Guard Association of the United States (NGAUS), this time from 1943 to 1957.
 During that period, he established a national NGAUS office in Washington, D.C., and the organization's national magazine, both of which continue to this day.

+In addition, by January 1946, Walsh had laid the necessary groundwork in Washington for creation of a new, Minnesota-based infantry division for the postwar Army National Guard.
+Creating the 47th Infantry Division in Minnesota would avoid having to share a postwar-34th Infantry Division with Iowa.

 Walsh was a charter member of American Legion Post 339 in Minneapolis, and was awarded the Legion's Distinguished Service Medal in 1955.

 Walsh died August 1, 1975, in Stillwater, Minnesota, and was buried in Green Prairie Cemetery, Little Falls, Minnesota.